poonw/asteroids/README.md

   - GAME_OVER page
 - Button clicks to trigger the transition among the pages.
 - A state machine is used to handle all these pages and the transitions, each page is a state.
-- EXIT_GAME - state to consolidate the handling of the window closing and resource deallocation.
+- EXIT_GAME - state to consolidate the exit point of the Game loop and the handling of the resource deallocation and window closing.
 - <img width="945" height="1101" alt="image" src="https://github.com/user-attachments/assets/2d527c9b-3ac7-4933-96e9-f6edfda13b6d" />

 ### Player state machine